Joint Arts Education Conference

-Join your colleagues from across the state, along with keynote speakers, John Abodeely, Deputy Director of the President’s Committee on the Arts and Humanities and Mary Leuhrsen, Executive Director of The NAMM Foundation, to make connections, explore these topics and deepen your work helping students, schools and communities benefit from learning in, through and about the arts!
+Join your colleagues from across the state, along with keynote speakers, John Abodeely, Deputy Director of the President’s Committee on the Arts and the Humanities and Mary Leuhrsen, Executive Director of The NAMM Foundation, to make connections, explore these topics and deepen your work helping students, schools and communities benefit from learning in, through and about the arts!

 Who should attend: Art, dance, music and theatre educators; teaching artists; arts and cultural organizations; general classroom teachers; principals; curriculum supervisors for the arts; higher education faculty.